zonika/playlister-rb-web-0715-public/TUTORIAL.md

 end
 ```

+Run the test suite again (get used to running it early and often, basically with every change of code).

 Nice!
 That made the test pass.
 And I see another familiar error.
 Time to make a Genre class!

 ```ruby